QueenFavour/LITA-CAPSTONE-PROJECT-2/README.md

 i.
 Incubator hub recorded $68M in total revenue for 2024 with the Eastern Region recording a total of $16,958,763M in sales which makes the Eastern region the highest in sales revenue.

 ii.
-The top selling subscription type for customers is the Basic subscription type.
+The top selling subscription type for customers is the Basic subscription type due to it's affordability.

 iii.
 The top 2 performing regions are the East and South regions with a total of $34M in subscription sales.

 iv.
 The top five customers are  Anna, Liam, Mike, Nina and Sophia

-This indeed has been a profitable year for Incubator hub retail store.
-We implore investors to invest in the shoes department.
-Below is a picture of our sales trend using pivot tables in Excel;

 ### DATA VISUALIZATION
-These are some of the visuals from pivot tables, SQL and an interactive PowerBI dashboard to visualize showing a well detailed representation of my analysis.
+These are some of the visuals from pivot tables, SQL and an interactive PowerBI dashboard to visualize a well detailed representation of my analysis.

 ![Screenshot (1)](https://github.com/user-attachments/assets/c954733b-9cf6-4c47-af35-8a00b5bde2c2)
 ![Screenshot (4)](https://github.com/user-attachments/assets/f4d83cd5-36b3-4f32-84f7-f2adec2b5629)
 ![Screenshot (11)](https://github.com/user-attachments/assets/41d6a2ba-6aec-4bf1-92f4-cb46fadc7fae)